 What are “Always Wet” Culture Methods?

-Semi-Hydro (S/H) or Full-Water Culture (FWC)—what I call, “ALWAYS WET” culture methods—are two ways of growing orchids that are both branded as “the easy way”.
-In these two growing methods, the roots of the orchid sit in a stagnant pool of water.
-The intention is to provide the roots and plant with a constant supply of water.
-You see it’s “always wet“—because the roots are always hanging out in water.
+Semi-Hydro (S/H) or Full-Water Culture (FWC)—what I call, “ALWAYS WET” culture methods—are two ways of growing orchids and plants that are notoriously branded as “the easy way.”
+In these two growing methods, the roots of the plant continuously sit in a stagnant pool of water.
+The intention is to provide the roots and plant with a constant supply of water at all times.
+You see it’s “always wet“—because the roots are…always wet!

 Photos of my current orchid collection – NOT in semihydro